FreeCAD/FreeCAD/src/Tools/typing/README.md

 protocol in `draftutils/type_hints.py` is the single typed boundary used by BIM modules that call the dynamic public `Draft` module.

-The generator also has an experimental BIM protocol path.
-It resolves literal `addProperty()` declarations through the Core property catalog and emits a disposable `bim_typing` package under `generated/stubs/`. `ArchEquipment` is the first generated object; its source imports the protocol only under `TYPE_CHECKING`.
-Keep non-property BIM semantics in handwritten protocols and extend the generated path incrementally as more object families are migrated.
+The generator also has a BIM object path.
+It resolves literal `addProperty()` declarations through the Core property catalog and emits disposable nominal `bim_typing` classes under `generated/stubs/`.
+The `BIM_OBJECTS` registry in `stubgen/property_declarations.py` is the source for generated object classes, manual structural interfaces, runtime base types, property discovery, and checker coverage. `ArchEquipment`, `ArchFrame`, and `ArchSpace` are currently type-checked generated objects; their implementations import the generated types only under `TYPE_CHECKING`.
+The check command writes disposable registry-driven Pyright and Pyrefly configs beside the generated stubs, so every registry entry marked for checking is included automatically.
+Keep non-property BIM semantics in small source-local adapters and extend the generated path incrementally as more object families are migrated.
 Use package-shaped overlay paths that mirror the public import tree, such as `src/Tools/typing/inputs/overlays/PySide/QtCore.pyi`.
 Third-party packages such as Pivy should stay out of this tree until their stubs are ready to be maintained or